motdotla/dotenv/README.md

 const myObject = {}
 require('dotenv').config({ processEnv: myObject })

-// myObject will receive the values from your .env file rather than process.env
+console.log(myObject) // values from .env or .env.vault live here now. console.log(process.env) // this was not changed or written to
 ```

 ### Parse